 Covering these areas for one person might seem too much, however, these areas seem equally important to me, at least at the moment.
 I’m going to dive into these areas little by little.
 I think knowledge which crosses multiple areas is important anyway.

 In the future, this direction might be adjusted or changed because “The only constant is change” in the end.
-However, as these are quite fundamental and significant for overall programming or software engineering, it won’t be a waste of time to go into these areas, for sure.
+However, as these are very fundamental and significant for overall programming or software engineering, it won’t be a waste of time to go into these areas, for sure.

 Thank you for reading!
 If you have any questions or comments, feel free to reach out to me @yoshikuni_kato.